-HIM professionals are highly trained in the latest information management technology applications and understand the workflow in any healthcare provider organization from large hospital systems to the private physician practice.
+HIM professionals are highly trained in the latest information management technology applications and understand the workflow in any healthcare provider organization from large hospital systems to private physician practice.
 They are vital to the daily operations management of health information and electronic health records (EHRs).
 They ensure a patient’s health information and records are complete, accurate, and protected.

 Based on your skills, education, and interests, positions that may be available to you are:

 - Insurance Claims Analyst

 - Physician Practice Manager